Criminology and Criminal Justice Sciences

 - and many more

-Nearly 30 percent of Barton students majoring in Criminology and Criminal Justice are members of Alpha Phi Sigma National Criminal Justice Honor Society.
-Many CCJ majors go on to complete graduate studies at top-ranked schools such as the University of Maryland or to law school.
-Barton’s CCJ program has a nearly 100-percent internship completion rate with over 50 criminal justice agencies and related organizations.
-CCJ majors are actively involved on campus and in the community, building friendships that will last a lifetime.
+Nearly 30 percent of Barton students majoring in Criminology and Criminal Justice Sciences are members of Alpha Phi Sigma National Criminal Justice Honor Society.
+Many CCJS majors go on to complete graduate studies at top-ranked schools such as the University of Maryland or to law school.
+Barton’s CCJS program has a nearly 100-percent internship completion rate with over 50 criminal justice agencies and related organizations.
+CCJS majors are actively involved on campus and in the community, building friendships that will last a lifetime.

 Basic Law Enforcement Training

 Students intent on a law enforcement career and choosing the law enforcement academy option complete a rigorous, 16-week Basic Law Enforcement Training program at an accredited law enforcement academy.
 Successful graduates become certified, sworn police officers or sheriff’s deputies in North Carolina and often begin employment with a law enforcement agency and a four-year Bachelor of Science Degree from Barton College.